Platform-OS/pos-module-user/README.md

 The User module provides basic CRUD (Create, Read, Update, Delete) functionality for managing users in platformOS.
 You can run commands such as creating or deleting users.

+The User module provides basic CRUD (Create, Read, Update, Delete) functionality for managing users in platformOS.
+You can run commands such as creating or deleting users.

 You can create:

 ```